 We are delighted to share Lillian Wilson’s blog post on the project, and we were also pleased to partner with the Clinic in August to survey the interns and assess the impact of participating in such an internship.
 This collaboration was part of our broader efforts to document the impact of publicly engaged humanities projects on scholars, students, and community partners.
 Through our partnership with Wayne State, we found that the interns feel better prepared to pursue a variety of careers, gained valuable skills, and feel more connected to their communities.

 Twenty-one of the 23 summer interns responded to the survey to tell us about their experience.
 Their responses largely showed that they feel better prepared to pursue a variety of careers.
 When asked if participating in the internship affected their career goals, 11 of the 19 question respondents told us that it changed their goal in some way.
 One student wrote, “Yes—I was offered the opportunity to do work outside of academia, yet incorporate my knowledge in qualitative research methodologies to help create change in the healthcare system.
 This applied focus helped me consider my potential outside of academia and how I might be able to utilize my skills to work directly with(in) large systems.”
-In this same vein, 76% of the surveyed interns agreed that participating in the internship made them more likely to consider careers other than tenure-track teaching.
+In this same vein, 76 percent of the surveyed interns agreed that participating in the internship made them more likely to consider careers other than tenure-track teaching.
 As one intern stated, “The clinic gave me more confidence in my ability to adapt my work to a wide variety of settings.”
 The majority of respondents agreed the internship prepared them for other steps in their careers as well:

 - 72% feel better prepared for the academic job market